 Combo-Model Era

-Provide telemetry consistent with the requirement today for Generation Resource and Controllable Load Resource so that DC-Coupled Resource.
+Provide telemetry consistent with the requirement today for Generation Resources and Controllable Load Resources so that ERCOT has adequate visibility into DC-Coupled Resources.

-Additional telemetry to be provided for Photo-Voltaic/Wind and ESS portion of the DC-Coupled Resource to support forecasting, and additional visibility of each technology type.
+Additional telemetry to be provided for PhotoVoltaic/Wind and ESS portion of the DC-Coupled Resource to support forecasting, and additional visibility of each technology type.

 Single Model ESR